Rookout/docs/docs/installation-overview.md

 title: Quick Start
 ---

-Getting started with Rookout is quite straightforward:
+To set up Rookout in your environment, follow the following steps:

-1. Sign up at our <a href="http://www.rookout.com/trial">sign up page</a> and get a Rookout Token
+1. Sign up at our <a href="http://www.rookout.com/trial">sign up page</a> and get a Rookout Token.

 2. Install a Rook by importing our SDK: